Where To Begin

 Finding the Right Community

-4. Take in-person tours of the communities you’re most interested in.
-This is the best way to get a true sense of a community’s atmosphere.
-Talk to current residents about what they like or do not like about the community, and spend time talking with staff members to understand their approach to caregiving.
+- Take in-person tours of the communities you’re most interested in.
+This is the best way to get a true sense of a community’s culture.
+Talk to current residents about what they like or do not like about the community, and spend time talking with team members to understand their approach to care.

 It can also be helpful to attend community events or activities to gauge the social aspects and opportunities for engagement.